code-dot-org/code-dot-org/apps/src/componentLibrary/typography/README.md

 At some point it will be moved to (https://github.com/code-dot-org/dsco_), however the signature of the components should remain the same, and we'll just need to update the import statements once it's in that library.

-### Why there's semanticTag and visualApproach props?
+### Why there's semanticTag and visualAppearance props?
-We're using `semanticTag` prop to define the semantic tag of the element we're going to render (h1, h2, ..., h6, p, strong, em, figcaption ), and `visualApproach` prop to define the components styles based on our Design system styling.
+We're using `semanticTag` prop to define the semantic tag of the element we're going to render (h1, h2, ..., h6, p, strong, em, figcaption ), and `visualAppearance` prop to define the components styles based on our Design system styling.

 Short explanation is that we in order to use semantic tags correctly we might want to render an h2 element, but make it look like h5 or vice versa.